MarcVivas/gpu-physics-engine/README.md

 ```

 ### Benchmark
 The benchmark shows the performance for each of the compute shaders at the end of the execution.
+It creates `benchmark.json` file that can be visualized at `edge://tracing/` or `chrome://tracing/`.
 ```
 cargo run --release --features benchmark
 ```